Green-Lean-Electric/prosumer/README.md

 ## Online Usage

-You can use our project on our serveur with the following links :
+You can use our project on our server with the following links :

 Manager ```http://145.239.75.80:8082/```